ireaneus/LivingWaters/src/data/blog-posts/ExploringEzekielSession1.md

 7. **Does the rest of Ezekiel chapter 1 ever identify the wheels in verses 15–21?**
    1. *Spirit of the living beings was in the wheels

-> **Why is it best not to speculate as to their exact identity and meaning?
-My question why should we not identify the meaning, God provided the description, we need to know why it is there, correct?**
+7a. **Why is it best not to speculate as to their exact identity and meaning?**

+### interpretation of the vision objects
 >
 > - **vs.4 Cloud** *We know the "cloud is God's glory, (Exodus cloud by day)*
 > - **vs.7 legs** *were straight - Hebrew word for "right - or upright"; and look like man's legs, with feet of a calf hoove, burnished bronze (withstanding judgement - tested through fire, proven pure and holy)*